evmts/tevm-monorepo/examples/next/README.md

 Typechecking is disabled in the next.config.ts.
 Your editor will typecheck successfully.

-TypeChecking will be available soon in one of the next few releases of EVMts alpha
+TypeChecking will be available soon in one of the next few releases of Evmts alpha

 As a workaround .ts files can be generated to enable typechecking with `tsc`.
-To run the code gen tool run `evmts-gen` cli tool Codegen is undocumented and may lose support on future versions of EVMts so it is recomended to wait for the official typechecking tool
+To run the code gen tool run `evmts-gen` cli tool Codegen is undocumented and may lose support on future versions of Evmts so it is recomended to wait for the official typechecking tool